Danjb1/rsc-remastered/docs/ABOUT.md

 The client is useless without the game data (maps, images, sounds, etc.).

 Historically, the RuneScape game data was sent to the client in the form of "jag" and "mem" files.
-Fortunately, the [community](https://github.com/SamHammersley/JAG-Archive-Editor) [has](https://github.com/tomfitzhenry/RuneScape-classic-dump/blob/master/RSC%20Map%20Generator/RSC%20Map%20Generator/src/com/hikilaka/file/JagArchiveLoader.java) [managed](https://sites.google.com/site/commiesRuneScapedocumentation/cache/archives) to decipher these file formats, and has repackaged the necessary files into RSCD archives, the simplest of which are essentially ZIP files.
+Fortunately, the [community](https://github.com/SamHammersley/JAG-Archive-Editor) [has](https://github.com/tomfitzhenry/RuneScape-classic-dump/blob/master/RSC%20Map%20Generator/RSC%20Map%20Generator/src/com/hikilaka/file/JagArchiveLoader.java) [managed](https://sites.google.com/site/commiesRuneScapedocumentation/cache/archives) to decipher these file formats, and has repackaged the necessary files into RSCD files, which are just ZIP or GZIP archives.

 The following RSCD files are required by OpenRSC: